-Off Road is a programme for young researchers which gives them the opportunity to explore an ‘outside the box’ idea.
-This research will cover the terrains of (bio)medical- and health sciences.
-The focus is on developing an innovative idea into a proof of concept.
-Though the idea or concept may be matter a for the long term, the project should be designed to test the hypothesis behind it.
-We expect several of these experimental studies to result in groundbreaking discoveries and accept that this will not be the case with some Off Road projects (‘High Risk- High Gain’ projects).
+The aim of this programme is to challenge young (bio)medical and/or health researchers to realise new insights and unexpected breakthroughs in medical and/or health research.
+The focus is on developing an innovative idea into a proof-of-concept.
+This means that, although the idea or concept has a long-term character, the project focuses on testing the hypothesis underlying the concept/idea.
+We expect that a few of these experimental studies will result in groundbreaking discoveries, and we also accept that this will not be the case for some Off Road projects (High Risk- High Gain projects).

 Proposals within this programme have a high-risk profile and do not fall within established lines of research.
 Project proposals describe an unconventional research direction that is still in a start-up phase.
 The assessment will focus on the idea and not so much on the researcher’s CV.
 The emphasis is on elaborating the idea, and it is possible that this results in a negative outcome.
 The submission criteria are also less detailed than usual.
 This concerns a relatively small grant for a short period of time.